Time-Walked/Kairos/README.md

 **Mark Qvist ([@markqvist](https://github.com/markqvist))** - Creator of Reticulum, RNode, Nomadnet, LXMF.
 This project would not exist without Mark's foundational work on the protocol and ecosystem.

-**Liam Cottle ([@liamcottle](https://github.com/liamcottle))** - Creator of MeshChat web interface, providing an accessible UI for Reticulum messaging.

-**KAIROS is integration work** - taking excellent FOSS tools and making them deployable by communities who need resilient communications.
+**KAIROS is automation work,** taking excellent FOSS tools and making them deployable by communities who need resilient communications.

 ---